If you were looking for Lester Graves Lennon back in the late ’60s, chances are you found him at the Rathskeller.

 And he’ll never forget meeting Gwendolyn Brooks.
 The first African American writer to win the Pulitzer Prize for Poetry served as the Rennebohm Visiting Professor of Creative Writing in the spring of 1969.
 Lennon took her class and came away both inspired and encouraged to keep putting pen to paper.

-Lennon continued writing as his path veered from UW, first to San Francisco, where he worked in a student-owned record store he’d read about in Rolling Stone, and then in city jobs in Berkeley and Oakland, where he picked up some finance skills.
+Lennon continued writing as his path veered from UW, first to San Francisco and Berkeley, where he worked in a student-owned record store he’d read about in Rolling Stone, and then in city jobs in the Bay Area, where he picked up some finance skills.
 When a friend told him about an investment banking firm starting up in San Francisco, Lennon was ready for the challenge.

 There are very few bankers who can walk into a meeting and leave with a book of poetry on the table.
 I at least am memorable for that.